 - 5.14.1 Preparation of Plats.
-All preliminary and final plats shall be prepared by a registered surveyor and construction plans and specifications for required improvements shall be prepared by a registered engineer.
-The subdivider shall present a letter to the City Council certifying that he or she has employed a registered surveyor to prepare the plats and if construction plans are required, a registered engineer.
+Preliminary and final plats shall be prepared by a surveyor registered in the State of Florida.
+Construction plans and specifications for required improvements shall be prepared by an engineer registered in the state of Florida.

-- 5.14.2 Classification of Subdivisions.
-Whenever any subdivision of land is proposed, before any contract is made for the sale of any part thereof, and before any permit for the erection of a structure in such proposed subdivision shall be granted, the subdividing owner, or his or her authorized agent, shall apply for and secure approval of such proposed subdivision in accordance with the following procedure, which includes basically two (2) steps for a minor subdivision and four (4) steps for a major subdivision (see Section 2.1 for the definition of a major and minor subdivision):
+- 5.14.2 Classification of Proposed Subdivisions.
+Prior to a contract being made for the sale of any part of a proposed subdivision and before a permit for the erection of a structure in such proposed subdivision may be granted, the subdividing owner or his or her authorized agent shall apply for and secure approval of such proposed subdivision in accordance with the following procedure (See Section 2.1 for definitions of minor and major subdivisions):

 - 1. Minor Subdivision

 - a.
-Attend Pre-application Conference
+Pre-application Conference

 - b.
 Final Subdivision Plat

 - 2. Major Subdivision

 - a.
-Attend Pre-application Conference
+Pre-application Conference

 - b.
 Preliminary Plat

 - c.
 Construction Plans

 - d.
-Final Subdivision Plat
+Final subdivision Plat

 - 5.14.3 Modified Procedure for Minor Subdivisions.
-Proposed subdivisions meeting the criteria of a minor subdivision as defined by these land development regulations in Section 2.1 shall not have to comply with Sections 5.16 and 5.17.
-A final plat may be prepared directly following the pre-application conference in accordance with the final plat procedure as outlined in Section 5.18.
+Proposed subdivisions meeting the criteria of a minor subdivision do not have to comply with Section 5.17.
+A final plat may be prepared directly following the pre-application conference in accordance with the final plat procedure outlined in Section 5.18.